Seuma/gitea-issue-tracking/README.md

 Users appreciate release notes as you update your extension.

-## 0.0.3
+## 0.0.4

-### Added

-- Paus function
-- unpause function
-- Filter for self assigned issues
-- Button icons

 ### Fixed

-- Improve of code structure
+- Description of settings

-### Changed

-- Order of buttons in view
+- Default of settings
-- Naming of gitea repo owner to "owner" (previously named "user")

 ---